 The field of genetics is constantly evolving, with new discoveries being made at an accelerating pace.
 Some of the most exciting trends and latest developments include:

 Genomics and Personalized Medicine: Genomics is the study of entire genomes, the complete set of DNA in an organism.
 With the advent of high-throughput sequencing technologies, it is now possible to rapidly and affordably sequence an individual's genome.
 This information can be used to personalize medical treatment, tailoring therapies to an individual's genetic makeup.
-For example, genetic testing can identify individuals who are likely to respond to a particular drug or who are at increased risk of developing certain side effects.
+As an example, genetic testing can identify individuals who are likely to respond to a particular drug or who are at increased risk of developing certain side effects.

 Epigenetics: Epigenetics is the study of changes in gene expression that do not involve alterations to the DNA sequence itself.
 These changes can be influenced by environmental factors and can be passed down to future generations.
 Epigenetics is shedding light on how environmental exposures can affect our health and the health of our children.